Lexington VA Health Care System

 Marriage and Family Therapy is also available for OEF/OIF veterans and their family members through our OEF/OIF Program.
 Therapy is provided by a Licensed Marriage and Family Therapist.
 Confidential appointments (50 minutes) are available Monday through Thursday, by calling the OEF/OIF Program Office.
 Evening appointments are also available.
 Referrals are accepted though not required.
 While couples and individuals do not need referrals for relationship counseling, Marriage and Family Therapy is by appointment only.

-To find our more about the Lexington OEF/OIF Program please call us at 859-281-4982 or visit us at the Cooper Division.
+To find our more about the Lexington OEF/OIF Program please call us at 859-281-4982 or visit us at the Bowling Campus.
 Room 113.

 Special Eligibility and Coordination of Care for Combat Veterans Serving in Combat Theater After 11/11/1998- Returning Servicemembers (OEF/OIF/OND)